Export delivery/intra-Community delivery

 - Where goods are dispatched by courier:

-- By way of postal receipts, such as, for example: waybills, postmark certificates, bills of lading, etc. or by way of the export certificate of a forwarding agent resident in the Community territory, or by way of written registration in the export declaration (provided with the customs exit confirmation), or by way of the export record within the meaning of article 796e of the Customs Code Implementing Provisions (CC-IP).
+By way of postal receipts, such as, for example: waybills, postmark certificates, bills of lading, etc. or by way of the export certificate of a forwarding agent resident in the Community territory, or by way of written registration in the export declaration (provided with the customs exit confirmation), or by way of the export record within the meaning of article 334 of the Union Customs Code Implementing Regulation (EU) 2015/2447 (UZK-IA).

 - In the case of the transport of goods (with the exception of tourist export):

-- through written registration in the export declaration (provided with the customs exit confirmation), or by way of the export record within the meaning of article 796e of the Customs Code Implementing Provisions (CC-IP).
+through written registration in the export declaration (provided with the customs exit confirmation), or by way of the export record within the meaning of article 334 of the UZK-IA.
 Under certain conditions, an export certificate drawn up by the delivering company provided with the customs exit confirmation will suffice.